 |

-What makes our Smarthost so smart? |
+makes our Smarthost so smart? |

 |

-Smarthost - An SMTP Server for Expert Email Delivery
+Smarthost - An SMTP Server for Expert Email

 Why Can't your own Server send out Emails Reliably Anymore?

-As spam is now makes up 95% of all email traffic, companies
+As spam now makes up 95% of all email traffic, companies and ISPs are taking

-and ISPs are taking strong measures to reduce the amount of
+strong measures to reduce the amount of spam their users receive, which makes it

-spam their users receive, so making it harder to get genuine emails through to
+harder to get genuine emails delivered to recipients who

-recipients who want to receive them.
+want to receive them.

-For a mail-server to successfully send out emails it has to have the proper credentials and be trusted by
+For a mail-server to successfully send out emails it

-the rest of the mail-servers on the Internet.
-If your mail-server can't get emails delivered to Hotmail,
+mail-servers on the Internet.
+If your mail-server can't get emails

-Yahoo and AOL addresses, amongst others, then it may
+delivered to Hotmail, Yahoo and AOL addresses, amongst others, then it may

-not be trusted, probably because of a DNS name configuration problem or
+not be trusted, probably because of a DNS name configuration problem or the IP

-the IP address it's operating behind is on someone's blacklist.
+address it's operating behind is on someone's blacklist.

 Maintaining the trustworthiness of your sending server is an on-going job.

-This involves keeping up with the latest "good
+This involves keeping up with the latest "good behaviour" standards, being fully

-behaviour" standards, being fully RFC-compliant, staying off blacklists and requesting ISPs to trust your server.
+RFC-compliant, staying off blacklists and requesting ISPs to trust your server.

-We do all of this, and more, to keep our sending servers trusted and constantly monitor them for problems.
+We do all of this, and more, to keep our sending servers trusted and constantly

-You can have your company's mail-server pass all of it's outgoing emails directly to our servers
+You can have your company's mail-server pass all of

-which will then do the actual sending.
+will then do the actual sending.
 That's called "using a Smarthost".

 Smarthost service: |